HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Related Work

-\subsubsection{Hypergradient-based Optimization.}
+\subsubsection{Hypergradient-based optimization.}

-Hypergradient is the gradient of the validation loss or test loss w.r.t.\ the hyperparameters~\cite{Bengio1999:Hypergrad,domke2012,franceschi2017forward,franceschi2018bilevel,lorraine2019:millions}.
-With hyperparameters $\vect{\epsilon}$, model parameters $\param$, and validation loss $\lossval$, the hyperparameter optimization problem can be defined as the bi-level optimization
+Hypergradient is the gradient of the test loss with respect to the hyperparameters~\citep{Bengio1999:Hypergrad,domke2012,franceschi2017forward,franceschi2018bilevel,lorraine2019:millions}.
+With hyperparameters $\vect{\epsilon}$, model parameters $\param$, and test loss $\testloss$, the hyperparameter optimization problem can be defined as the bi-level optimization